-Women who have tested positive for natural killer cells and have experienced multiple miscarriages or implantation failures, may opt for the use of IVIG therapy to increase their chance of conceiving and carrying a pregnancy to term.
+Women who have tested positive for natural killer cells and have experienced multiple miscarriages or implantation failures may opt for the use of IVIG therapy to increase their chance of conceiving and carrying a pregnancy to term.

 During a treatment session, IVIG is introduced to the body very slowly through an intravenous drip in the arm, possibly taking several hours.
-It is recommended that IVIG be administered prior to embryo transfer, and then two additional times following a positive pregnancy test.
+It is recommended that IVIG be administered prior to embryo transfer and then two additional times following a positive pregnancy test.

 Currently, ASRM suggests that IVIG therapy be considered experimental treatment because studies have reported inconclusive results on the positive effects of IVIG therapy for recurrent pregnancy loss patients.